Mortgage Investor Guidelines Explained

 What are mortgage investor guidelines?

 Investor guidelines are the rules that Fannie Mae, Freddie Mac, Ginnie Mae, and other investors set for the loans they purchase.
-Lenders must originate loans that meet these guidelines if they want to sell them to the investor.
-Guidelines cover credit, income, LTV, property type, and more.
+Lenders must originate loans that meet these guidelines if they want to sell them.
+Guidelines cover credit, income, DTI, LTV, loan amount limits, property type, and documentation.
+They influence your loan eligibility, interest rate, and mortgage payment.

 Who are the main mortgage investors?